tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Building_CryptoFax_Car_Token/README.md

   ```

+  * In this contract, we will be leveraging the contract for ERC721Full and the safemath counters data type.

 * Create a new contract named `CryptoFax` that inherits from ERC721Full and for ERC721Full's constructor function's definition, perform the following:

   * Pass in the variables that ERC721Full expects, which are `string name`, `string symbol` Use the following values: